damaera/spectre/README.md

 # Spectre

-A spec-driven development workflow for AI agents that bridges the gap between conceptual product requirements and technical implementation details.
+A spec-driven development workflow for AI coding agents that bridges the gap between conceptual product requirements and technical implementation details.
 Spectre ensures alignment and reduces development iterations by providing structured templates and workflows.

 ## What is Spectre?